The Provincial Insolvency Act, 1920

-When a petition is presented by or against a debtor, if the Court is satisfied by affidavit or otherwise that the property of the debtor is not likely to exceed in value of five hundred rupees, the Court may make an order that the debtors estate be administered in a summary manner, and thereupon the provisions of this Act shall be, subject to the following modifications, namely,-
+- Summary administration .When a petition is presented by or against a debtor, if the Court is satisfied by affidavit or otherwise that the property of the debtor is not likely to exceed in value five hundred rupees, the Court may make an order that the debtors estate be administered in a summary manner, and thereupon the provisions of this Act shall be subject to the following modifications, namely:

-(i) Unless the Court otherwise directs, no notice required under this Act shall be published in the Official Gazette;
+(i) unless the Court otherwise directs, no notice required under this Act shall be published in the Official Gazette;

-(ii) On the admission of a petition by a debtor, the property of the debtor shall vest in the Court as a receiver;
+(ii) on the admission of a petition by a debtor, the property of the debtor shall vest in the Court as a receiver;

-(iii) At the hearing of the petition, the Court shall inquire into the debts and assets of the debtor and determine the same by order in writing, and it shall not be necessary to frame a schedule under the provisions of Section 33;
+(iii) at the hearing of the petition, the Court shall inquire into the debts and assets of the debtor and determine the same by order in writing, and it shall not be necessary to frame a schedule under the provisions of section 33;

-(v) The debtor shall apply for his discharge within six months from the date of adjudication; and
+(v) the debtor shall apply for his discharge within six months from the date of adjudication; and

-(vi) Such other modifications as may be prescribed with the view of saving expense and simplifying procedure:
+(vi) such other modifications as may be prescribed with the view of saving expense and simplifying procedure:

 Provided that the Court may at any time direct that the ordinary procedure provided for in this Act shall be followed in regard to the debtors estate, and thereafter the Act shall have effect accordingly.

-(1) The debtor, any creditor, the receiver or any other person aggrieved by a decision come to or an order made in the exercise of insolvency jurisdiction by a Court subordinate to a District Court, may appeal to the District Court, and the order of the District Court upon such appeal shall be final:
+- Appeals .(1) The debtor, any creditor, the receiver or any other person aggrieved by a decision come to or an order made in the exercise of insolvency jurisdiction by a Court subordinate to a District Court may appeal to the District Court, and the order of the District Court upon such appeal shall be final:

-Provided that the High Court, for the purposes of satisfying itself that an order made in any appeal decided by the District Court was according to law, may call for the case and pass such order with respect thereto as it thinks fit:
+Provided that the High Court, for the purpose of satisfying itself that an order made in any appeal decided by the District Court was according to law, may call for the case and pass such order with respect thereto as it thinks fit:

 (3) Any such person aggrieved by any other order made by a District Court otherwise than in appeal from an order made by a subordinate Court may appeal to the High Court by leave of the District Court or of the High Court.